pkufranky/VimRepress/README.md

 ###For Upgraded Users

-Defining Account info in `.vimrc` is now obsolesced, if you have correspond defination in `.vimrc` (for older version vimpress), they will automaticly copied into `~/.vimpressrc`, now you're safe to remove the VIMPRESS defination in `.vimrc`.
+Defining account info in `.vimrc` is now obsolesced, if you have correspond defination in `.vimrc` (for older version vimpress), they will automaticly copied into `~/.vimpressrc`, now you're safe to remove the VIMPRESS defination in `.vimrc`.

+Users from the 2.x.x versions of vimrepress, need to run the `markdown_posts_upgrade.py` to upgrade the their posts data to be compatible with the 3.x.x version of vimrepress, or their Markdown source can not be used to re-edit by a newer vimrepress.